 Refreshments will be provided.

-We look forward to seeing you at the workshop!
+We look forward to seeing you at the opening workshop this quarter!